Offices are closed from December 24th to January 2nd. For 24hr service for contract customers call our normal number 01865 782444.

 All Posts

-When access control systems become outdated this can impact their performance.
-Over time they will offer less protection for your building and the people in it.
+As access control systems become outdated, their performance can deteriorate badly, offering less protection for your building and the people in it.

 Whether you’re a facilities or security manager it’s your job to make sure your site is secure.
 As technology improves, potential security threats get more complex.
 Your system needs to be kept up to date in order to deal with these threats.
 However, as with most building systems, it’s only natural to be reluctant to upgrade, due to the effort and costs involved.